svvsaga/lint-staged-config-public/README.md

 ## Other utils

-- `set-tf-modules-version`: Used to set the version of our `terraform-modules` module, e.g. `set-tf-modules-version v1.1.1` will find and replace the version of all references to the `terraform-modules` repo in our `.tf`-files.
+- `set-tf-modules-version`: Used to set the version of our `terraform-modules` module, e.g. `npx set-tf-modules-version v1.1.1` will find and replace the version of all references to the `terraform-modules` repo in our `.tf`-files.

 ## Development